keboola/component-email-smtp-sender/component_config/configuration_description.md

 **Attachments Config**
 - **Attachments Source** - `From Table`, `All Input Files`
-- **Attachments Column** - Attachments column name - json list containing input filenames, so that each recipient can recieve a specific subset of attachments (Attachments Source = `From Table`)
+- **Attachments Column** - Attachments column name - json list containing input filenames, so that each recipient can receive a specific subset of attachments (Attachments Source = `From Table`)
 - **Shared attachments** - if checked, all non-template files in the files input mapping will be attached to the email for all recipients (Attachments Source = `All Input Files`)

 **Dry Run** - if checked - emails are built, but not sent